 - 1. This is Chambers' Dignity at Work (Anti-Bullying and Harassment) Policy.
-Chambers is required to have an anti-harassment policy under rule C110.3.j of the Bar Standards Board Handbook.
+This Policy is compliant with rule C110.3.j of the Bar Standards Board ("BSB") Handbook.
 This policy is effective, in this version, from the date of its approval by the Executive Committee, set out below. - 2.
 This is one of a number of specific policies aimed at achieving the objectives of Chambers' Equality and Diversity Policy, which sets out Chambers' overarching rules, principles and procedures for preventing discrimination, ensuring equality of opportunity, and promoting diversity, and which should be read together with this policy.
 Any queries or concerns in respect of this policy generally (as opposed to specific conduct) should be raised by one of the means set out in the Equality and Diversity Policy. - 3.
 Concerns and complaints in respect of harassment, bullying and inappropriate behaviour should be raised, and breaches of this policy will be dealt with, as set out below.